Housing Supports

 Email: info@ssvplondon.com

-Housing Services at Western University and Fanshawe College provide off-campus housing listing and free mediation services to assist in the speedy resolution of problems which may arise between students and landlords, students and London residents, and/or students in the areas of housing and lifestyles.
+Housing Services at Western University and Fanshawe College provide off-campus housing listings and free mediation services to assist in the speedy resolution of problems which may arise between students and landlords, students and London residents, and/or students in the areas of housing and lifestyles.

 Western University: Ontario Hall, Room 3C1, London, Ont.
 N6G 0N2